 Beaujolais.

-Beaujolais is almost synonymous with Gamay (or, more precisely, Gamay noir à Jus blanc), the most important grape variety in the area.
-It accounts for 98% of the total production.
+Beaujolais is virtually synonymous with Gamay (or, to be more precise, Gamay noir à Jus blanc), the region’s most important grape variety.
+It accounts for 98% of total production.

-Beaujolais is a wonderful (and often misunderstood) wine region north of Lyon, encompassing part of the northern Rhône region and overlapping with the southern areas of Saône-et-Loire in Burgundy.
+Beaujolais is a wonderful (and often misunderstood) wine region north of Lyon, encompassing part of the northern Rhône area and overlapping with the southern regions of Saône-et-Loire in Burgundy.

 Gamay

-Now understood to be a cross between Pinot Noir and the old white grape variety Gouais, it produces a rich harvest and ripens two weeks earlier than Pinot Noir.
+Today understood as a cross between Pinot Noir and the old white grape variety Gouais, the variety produces a rich harvest and ripens two weeks earlier than Pinot Noir.
 This results in fruity wines with low alcohol and tannin content, high acidity and light to medium body.

-It was a happy encounter between Beaujolais and Gamay.
-The grape variety was also badly treated and driven out of Burgundy as early as 1395 to make way for the more famous and valuable Pinot Noir.
-Pushed south, it found in Beaujolais the granite soil and warmer temperatures on which it thrives.
+It was a fortunate meeting between Beaujolais and Gamay.
+The variety was also poorly treated and was already expelled from Burgundy in 1395 to make room for the more famous and valuable Pinot Noir.
+Pushed southwards, it found in Beaujolais the granite soil and warmer temperatures in which it thrives.

 Philip the Bold

-In a famous decree in 1395, the Burgundian ruler forbade the cultivation of Gamay in the Côte-d'Or, arguing that it was harmful to human health.
-He even called the grape "dishonourable" ("l'infâme et déloyal Gamay").
+The Burgundian ruler issued a famous decree in 1395 banning the cultivation of Gamay on the Côte-d’Or, arguing it was harmful to human health.
+He even referred to the grape as „disreputable“ („l’infâme et déloyal Gamay“).

-Gamay even benefited from this displacement because it thrives even better on the granite slopes of the Beaujolais than on the limestone quarry of the Côte-d'Or.
+This expulsion actually benefited Gamay, as it thrives even better on the granite slopes of Beaujolais than on the limestone escarpment of the Côte-d’Or.

-The wine region is divided into two parts, which is made clear by the location of the different appellations.
+The wine region is divided into two parts, which is evident from the location of the various appellations.

 Bas Beaujolais in the south, mainly flat and with rich soils of sandstone and clay.
-Here the notorious Beaujolais Nouveau produced under the AOC Beaujolais.
+Here the infamous Beaujolais Nouveau is produced, which is made under the AOC Beaujolais designation.

-In the northern part, roughly oriented towards the town of Villefranche, is the largest part of the Beaujolais-Villages AOC and the Cru Beaujolais AOC.
-Here the soils are mainly slate and granite with some limestone.
+In the northern part, which roughly centres on the town of Villefranche, lies the majority of the Beaujolais-Villages AOC and Cru Beaujolais AOC.
+Here the soils consist mainly of slate and granite with some limestone.

 The Crus

-Under the AOC Cru Beaujolais there are real and still underestimated pearls of French viticulture spread over 10 areas (in Beaujolais, the term "cru" refers to an area and not a single vineyard):
+Under the AOC Cru Beaujolais there are genuine and still underrated gems of French winemaking, distributed across 10 regions (in Beaujolais, the term „cru“ refers to a region rather than a single vineyard):

-Brouilly, Régnié and Chiroubles produce lighter wines; Côte de Brouilly (higher slopes of the extinct volcano Mount Brouilly), Fleurie and Saint-Amour produce medium-bodied wines.
+Brouilly, Régnié and Chiroubles produce lighter wines; Côte de Brouilly (the higher slopes of the extinct volcano Mount Brouilly), Fleurie and Saint-Amour deliver medium-bodied wines.

 The other four crus offer full-bodied wines that can be drunk between four and ten years after harvest: Chénas, Juliénas, Morgon and Moulin-à-Vent.

-Juliénas is one of the most diverse areas in the Beaujolais region.
-It includes granite soils in the west, old alluvial soils in the east and some sandy soils with a clay content of up to 30 percent.
+Juliénas is one of the most diverse regions in the Beaujolais area.
+It encompasses granite soils in the west, old alluvial soils in the east and some sandy soils with a clay content of up to 30 per cent.

-A little insight into the Cru Juliénas from the wineries Bret Brothers and Romanesca.
-We take a look at two different (but exceptionally good) vintages 2018 and 2020.
+A brief insight into the Cru Juliénas from the estates Bret Brothers and Romanesca.
+We’ll be looking at two different (but each exceptionally fine) vintages from 2018 and 2020.

 ROMANESCA